ferrufinob/StudyNook-backend/NOTES.md

 [x] third fetch request => card(POST/CREATE)

-[] can create a new card that also establishes relationship to the corresponding deck(fetch & can display created card)
+[x] can create a new card that also establishes relationship to the corresponding deck(fetch & can display created card)

+### Remainder

+[ ] Add card update functionality.

+[ ] Add card delete functionality.

+[ ] Display errors to user.

+[ ] When new card gets added update deck count as well.

-[] dislay errors with .catch()
+[ ] Dislay errors with .catch()

+[ ] Remove any varible names that don't follow JS conventions.

 [ ] Review code and remove unnecessary functions/clean up.

+[ ] note to self: make sure I have atleast 3 days between project completion and assessment to review [ ] Practice: sorting, filtering, find, review JS review sheet.
+[ ] Practice: appending random items to the dom, make sure my code is readable and easy to change on the spot.

 ## STRETCH GOALS/Future Goals